 - has a graphical, command line and web interfaces.

 - alible as a Freeware for personal use.

 You can watch the video or continue reading below.

 When you download the Cloudberry Backup for Linux, you can use it for free for personal use, but with a limit backup size of 200 GB and without encryption and compression.
 You can also try encryption and compression for 15 days as a trial,

-If you like the premium features, you can get a 50% discount for by using the coupon code:
+If you like the premium features, you can get 50% discount for a CloudBerry Backup PRO Personal Edition.